ttytm/dialog/README.md

 // prompt launches an input prompt with an "OK" and "Cancel" button. pub fn prompt(message string, opts PromptOptions) ?string

-// open_file opens a file dialog and returns the selected path or `none` if the selection was canceled.
+// file_dialog opens a file dialog and returns the selected path or `none` if the selection was canceled. pub fn file_dialog(opts FileDialogOptions) ?string

+// open_file opens a file dialog reads the selected path.
-// Optionally, `path` can be specified as the default folder the dialog will attempt to open in. pub fn open_file(opts FileOpenOptions) ?string
+// Optionally, `path` can be specified as the default folder the dialog will attempt to open in.
+// It returns an error if the selection is cancelled or the reading the file fails. pub fn open_file(opts FileOpenOptions) !string

-// open_dir opens a file dialog and returns the selected directory path or `none` if the selection was canceled.
+// open_dir opens a file dialog and returns a list with the paths of the selected directory contents.
-// Optionally, `path` can be specified as the default folder the dialog will attempt to open in. pub fn open_dir(opts FileOpenOptions) ?string
+// Optionally, `path` can be specified as the default folder the dialog will attempt to open in.
+// It returns an error if the selection is cancelled or the reading the directory contents fails. pub fn open_dir(opts FileOpenOptions) ![]string

-// save_file opens a file dialog for saving and returns the selected path or `none` if the selection was canceled.
+// save_file opens a file dialog and saves the given content to the selected path.
-// Optionally, `path` can be specified as the default folder the dialog will attempt to open in, and `filename`
+// Optionally, `path` can be specified as the default folder the dialog will attempt to open in.
-// to set the default text that will appear in the filename input. pub fn save_file(opts FileSaveOptions) ?string
+// `filename` can be provided to set the default text that will appear in the filename input.
+// It returns an error if the selection is cancelled or the writing the file fails. pub fn save_file(opts FileSaveOptions) !

 // color_picker opens an RGBA color picker dialog and returns the selected color or `none` if the
 // selection was canceled.
 Optionally, it takes a `color` and `opacity` argument. `color` sets the